cboettig/ews-review/manuscript-w-refs.md

 al. 2007), and rapid changes in climate (Dakos et al. 2008).
 Such dramatic shifts have the potential to impact ecosystem health and human well-being.
 Thus, it is important to develop strategies for adaptation, mitigation, and avoidance of such shifts.

 The idea that complex systems such as ecosystems could change suddenly and without warning goes back to the 1970s (Holling 1973, May 1977).
 Such early work revealed that even simple models with the appropriate nonlinearities were capable of unpredictable behavior.
 The only way to predict the transition was to have the right model -- and that meant having already had the chance to observe the transition (even then this remains a tough problem).
 One cogent early example (Ludwig et al. 1978) demonstrated how knowledge of the forms and time scales of interactions among insects, birds, and trees could lead to a qualitative model that predicted the possibility of essentially regime shifts.

-Management of systems that could potentially undergo shifts means balancing the costs of adaptation, mitigation or avoidance against the costs of simply the shift itself.
-For example, what is the cost (economic impact) of a eutrophied lake versus the cost of adaptation, mitigation, or avoidance.
+Management of systems that could potentially undergo shifts requires balancing the costs of adaptation, mitigation or avoidance against the costs of the shift itself.
 Avoidance clearly depends on an ability to predict regime shifts in advance, or depending on the time scale of response and response of the system, on the ability to recognize a shift as it is occurring.
 Adaptation and mitigation similarly might require an ability to predict a shift in advance if the time scale of implementation of mitigation or adaptation is long relative to the rate at which damages occur.

 An important component of this management challenge is the development of early warning signals (EWS) of impending rapid regime shifts (Scheffer et al. 2009).
 Since regime shifts occur in a variety of systems, and underlying mechanisms for the shifts are not always known, the development of generic signals applicable